Guidestar-Free Adaptive Optics with Asymmetric Apertures: Results

-For quantitative evaluation, we report PSNR and SSIM for each aperture type in Table~\ref{tab:quan_results}.
-We evaluate ten scenes for each obscurant type, with distinct unknown obscurants in every experiment.
-The results consistently show that the asymmetric triangular aperture yields the highest correction performance.
+As illustrated in Fig.~\ref{fig:guide_star_free_real}, wavefront correction with the asymmetric triangular aperture is significantly more effective than with symmetric rectangular or circular apertures.
+Furthermore, the figure demonstrates that our method achieves robust optical correction even where state-of-the-art image deblurring algorithms fail.
+These quantitative comparisons are summarized in Table~\ref{tab:quan_results}.
+For a comprehensive evaluation, we detail the full PSNR and SSIM metrics for each aperture type in Table~\ref{tab:real_psnr} (Appendix~\ref{appendix:quan_real}).
+We evaluated ten scenes per obscurant type, utilizing distinct unknown obscurants in every experiment.
+These extended results consistently confirm that the asymmetric triangular aperture yields the best overall correction performance.